Datomic/datomic-tutorials/todo-app/part-1/todo-app/README.md

 Java HotSpot(TM) 64-Bit Server VM Oracle GraalVM 21.0.4+8.1 (build 21.0.4+8-LTS-jvmci-23.1-b41, mixed mode, sharing)
 ```

-It should work with Java 8, 11, 17 and 21
+It should work with Java 8, 11, 17 and 21.

-### Before you start
+### Before You Start

 This tutorial expects that you're familiar with Clojure and progamming at REPL.
 If you are totally new to Clojure, you should seek out some more introductory content before coming back here.
 Clojure is the absolute most important requirement to use Datomic effectively, the better you get at the language the better you'll get at using Datomic.

-Here is a suggestion of content:
+Some suggestions to learn more about Clojure:

 - [Learn Clojure](https://clojure.org/guides/learn/clojure)
 - [Clojure destructuring](https://clojure.org/guides/destructuring)